combust/mleap-docs/README.md

 #### What is MLeap?

 MLeap is a common serialization format and execution engine for machine learning pipelines.
 It supports Spark, Scikit-learn and Tensorflow for training pipelines and exporting them to an MLeap Bundle.
-Serialized pipelines (bundles) can be deserialized into a Spark ML pipeline, Scikit-learn pipeline, Tensorflow graph, or MLeap pipeline for use as a scoring engine or general purpose transformer pipeline.
-MLeap offers a comprehensive engine for executing pipelines that is portable across the JVM.
+Serialized pipelines (bundles) can be deserialized back into Spark, Scikit-learn, TensorFlow graphs, or an MLeap pipeline for use in a scoring engine (API Servers).

 ## Why MLeap?